NWPlayer123/PaperMario2/README.md

 Then, whenever you want to compile, you have to run /cmake/runme.bat, and then cd to /build and run `cmake -DCMAKE_BUILD_TYPE=Release ..`, with an optional generator e.g. `-G "MSYS Makefiles"`, and then run `make`.

 If there are no compilation errors (which can be common when working on decompiling/rewriting a game), you should get a `.elf` and `.map` with the compiled code.
+## License
+This project is distributed under the MIT license.
+By contributing to this project, you agree to license your contribution under the MIT license to this project.

+The copyright notice is currently under [NWPlayer123](https://github.com/NWPlayer123), although that may need to change in the future (to e.g. "The TTYD Decompilation Team") if enough outside contributions are made.
+By contributing to this project, you also agree to this potential copyright/license change, should it need to happen.
 ## Credits
 Decompilation, Metrowerks Toolchain by **[NWPlayer123](https://github.com/NWPlayer123)**